zldobbs/chatter/README.md

 # chatter

-Chat messaging app, developed for CS4450: Networks Lab 3 by Zachary Dobbs
+A chat messaging app developed for lab 3 of CS4450: Networks.
+This application was developed using NodeJS, React, and socket-io.

+## Usage

+`npm run dev`

--- server.js is the entry point for all server functions -- client is the React frontend of the application
+* server.js is the entry point for all server functions
+* client/ is the React frontend of the application
-    -- src/App.js is the entry point for all client functions
+* client/src/App.js is the entry point for all client functions